Detecting Lookahead Bias in LLM Forecasts: Results

 \subsection{LLM Setup and Prompt Design}

-Our analysis adopts Llama-3.3, an open-source model released by Meta in December 2024.
-We choose Llama-3.3 over proprietary alternatives such as OpenAI's API for two key methodological reasons.

-Most importantly, Llama-3.3 provides access to prompt token probabilities, which are essential for computing our LAP measure.
-While OpenAI exposes token probabilities for generated output tokens, it does not provide access to prompt token probabilities, making it unsuitable for our research design.
+Our analysis adopts Llama-3.3-70B, an open-source model released by Meta.
+Llama-3.3-70B has a publicly documented training-data knowledge cutoff of December 2023, which we adopt as the natural pre/post split point between our in-sample window (through December 2023) and our out-of-sample window (year 2024 for stock news; 2023Q3--2024Q1 earnings calls, paired with recall queries at 2024Q1--2024Q3).
+The cutoff defines what the model could plausibly have memorized: anything published before December 2023 is potentially absorbed into its parameters, while anything published after must be recalled (if at all) without training-time exposure.

+The earnings out-of-sample window deserves explanation.
+Because the LAP query is aligned with the realization quarter $q+2$ (the quarter $\text{CapEx}_{i,q+2}$ materializes in), the relevant ``post-cutoff'' condition is that the \emph{recall quarter} fall after December 2023, not the earnings-call quarter itself.
+The earliest recall quarter strictly after the cutoff is 2024Q1, which corresponds to an earnings call at $q = $ 2023Q3.
+Restricting to recall quarters in 2024 therefore yields earnings-call quarters spanning 2023Q3 through 2024Q1, the three most recent quarters available before our data cut.

+Computing $\text{LAP}^{P(\text{known})}$ requires only the model's first-token probabilities at the answer position of the recall query, that is, the probabilities the model assigns to the labels \texttt{up}, \texttt{down}, and \texttt{unknown}.
+These are output-token probabilities at a single forward pass, and they are exposed by both open-source LLMs and the major closed-API providers.\footnote{For OpenAI, set \texttt{logprobs=true} and \texttt{top\_logprobs=5} in the \href{https://developers.openai.com/cookbook/examples/using_logprobs}{Chat Completions request}; the per-token log-probabilities of the chosen and top alternative tokens are returned alongside the generated content.
+Our methodology is applicable to any open-source or closed-source model, provided we are allowed to access the logprobs for the output tokens.} The LAP test we develop is therefore portable across the contemporary LLM landscape.

-Additionally, the open-source nature of Llama-3.3 ensures long-term replicability.
-Model checkpoints, which are saved snapshots of trained model parameters, can be freely downloaded from platforms such as \href{https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct}{HuggingFace}.
-This allows any researcher to reproduce our analysis using the identical December 2024 version.
+We adopt Llama-3.3-70B in this paper for replicability.
+Model checkpoints can be freely downloaded from platforms such as \href{https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct}{HuggingFace}, which allows any researcher to reproduce our analysis using the identical model version.
 In contrast, proprietary API providers may update or deprecate models over time (as OpenAI has done with ChatGPT 3.5), preventing future replication using the exact model version.